 Child Adoption Associates is happy to be providing weekly deliveries of fresh fruit and yogurt to orphanages who have been displaced by the war.
 Please reach out to us to learn how you can partner with us in this project.

-Due to COVID-19, we are not holding any in-person informational sessions but we encourage you to contact us via email or phone to ask any questions you may have.
+We are not holding any in-person informational sessions but we encourage you to contact us via email or phone to ask any questions you may have.
 We emphasize the importance of education for successful adoption, and we are supportive and sensitive to families’ needs.